 These skills from my limited experience seem to be especially important for this young 3-5 years age group.
 Any one who has a toddler or pre schooler may have experienced the joys of a fussy eater, I know I have.

-When midge was just one, I thought I had it all set, and was smug in her apparent culinary prowess.
+When my daughter was just one, I thought I had it all set, and was smug in her apparent culinary prowess.
 You name it, she ate it.
-I have memories of taking her to yum cha and her devouring scallops with ginger and shallots, or happily munching on a bowl of crispy fried pigs ears (YES PIGS EARS) demanding more.
+I have memories of taking her to yum cha and her devouring scallops with ginger and shallots, or happily munching on a bowl of crispy fried pigs ears demanding more.
 Then one grey overcast day it stopped.
 Just like that, stopped.
 Her petite gourmet little mouth closed shut, with the only words to escape being….
 “I don’t like it mummy”.

-Where did I fail, how could I fail…. how could this be happening.
-I work with food, my child must love food too…. apparently not.
-In her defense the poor little thing was taken off and then back on several foods through elimination diets, in attempt to get to the bottom of her tummy issues, and I definitely think this was a contributing factor.
-It seems that young kids have a ‘window’, and once that window shuts, its very hard to open it again.
+Where did I fail, how could I fail, how could this be happening.
+I work with food, my child must love food too, but apparently not.
+In her defense, she was taken off and then back on several foods through elimination diets, in attempt to get to the bottom of her tummy issues, and I definitely think this was a contributing factor.
+It seems that young kids have a ‘window’, and once that window shuts, it’s very hard to open it again.

-So how do you deal with a fussy eater… it is challenging!
-It wears you down, you waste ridiculous amounts of food, you get frustrated, you get cranky, and you can give up hope.
-That is the really hard bit…. you CAN NOT completely give up hope.
-Giving up means accepting that dinner is a plate of plain pasta with grated cheese which I am not willing to do…so you have to keep fighting.
+So how do you deal with a fussy eater, it is challenging!
+It wears you down, you get frustrated, you get cranky, and you can give up hope.
+That is the really hard bit, you cannot completely give up hope.
+Giving up means accepting that dinner is a plate of plain pasta with grated cheese which I am not willing to do, so you have to keep fighting.

-- I then make sure there are at least 2 veg on the plate, but I generally aim for 3
+- then make sure there are at least 3 different veg on the plate

 - I do NOT believe in you must eat everything on your plate, but I DO believe in you must have a little of everything on your plate.

-Back to the cooking class…..involving them in the kitchen is another really valuable way to get them to try new things.
+Back to the cooking class.
+Involving kids in the kitchen is another really valuable way to get them to try new things.
 Even better, getting them to try new things with friends (such as at kindy) also seems to be more effective.
 Do not under estimate the benefits of positive peer pressure!